 The mission of GLSP is to advocate for access to justice and opportunities out of poverty for Georgia’s neediest and most vulnerable residents.
 Our advocacy for Georgians with low-incomes assists clients with the priority legal needs described in our specific “practice areas,” working to reach the poorest of the poor, the homeless, the elderly, children, persons with disabilities, and persons with limited English proficiency.

 Some GLSP offices offer legal services to non-profit community groups working to improve the lives of low income people in rural areas and in small cities around the state.
 These organizations are generally grass-roots and community-based groups working in areas such as affordable housing, micro enterprise development, local job development projects.
-We have two specialists in these areas: Homero Leon, who is based in Atlanta, and Skipper StipeMaas, based in Athens.
+The GLSP specialist in this area is Homero Leon, based in Atlanta.

 Working to break the school to prison pipeline that has ruined the lives of so many young Georgians, GLSP attorneys represent students in discipline cases to help keep them in school.
 GLSP also helps rural school systems develop discipline policies that work to keep students engaged in their education instead of using permanent expulsion.